ericmand/contributor-podcast/src/pages/index.md

   section_id: about
   actions: []
   component: ContentBlock
-  content: Contributor was created by Eric Anderson, an open source enthusiast, investor
+  content: Created by Eric Anderson, an open source enthusiast and investor, Contributor
-    and product-guy.
-It aspires to be run by a community so reach out if you are interested in helping.
+    aspires to be community operated.
+Reach out if you are interested in helping.
   image: ''
 - type: postsblock
   template: postsblock